-The Cognitive Interview has slowly been replacing the familiar “interrogations” that the Police Forces have used for a hundred years or more.
-The CI is a friendly and structured interview where rapport and memory enhancing techniques are used in order to gain maximum useful information from the interviewee.
-These techniques are used to obtain information but at all times you are put at ease by the gentle way in which information is recalled.
+The Cognitive Interview has slowly been replacing the familiar “interrogations” that Police Forces have used for a long time.
+The CI is a friendly and structured interview.
+We create rapport with the victim.
+Then we use memory enhancing techniques in order to gain maximum useful information from the interviewee.
+I use these techniques to obtain/recover information.
+I work to put people at ease at all times.
+You will recall information in as gentle a way as possible.

-In a “typical” session an initial discussion will take place to enable the interviewee to feel more comfortable with the process.
-The interviewee will have explained to them exactly what can be expected as this will usually be an unfamiliar situation that they have not faced previously.
-Any fears or worries will be answered before the process of focused retrieval commences.
+In a “typical” session, we will have an initial discussion to help you to feel more comfortable with the process.
+I will explain to the you what you can expect.
+This is because it is likely an unfamiliar situation that you have not faced before.
+I will answer any fears or worries before the process of focused retrieval commences.
 It’s quite alright to say “I don’t know” to any questions, or “I don’t understand”.
-At the end of the session there will be a summary where the account of what was experienced will be relayed back so that things can either be added or changed according to the Interviewee.
-The interview will then be closed.
+At the end of the session I will give a summary of what we experienced and relay it back.
+This is so that you can add or change things according to your understanding of the situation.
+I will then close the interview.

 Forensic Hypnosis / F.I.M.E.T Consultation

-A F.I.M.E.T consultation aims to help clients to elicit as much information as possible surrounding an incident, especially when this information may be used in a police investigation and/or legal proceedings, without inadvertently creating memory distortions or inaccuracies.
-Perhaps even more importantly, a F.I.M.E.T session can provide the very best way for clients to process and move on from a traumatic incident(s).
+A FIMET consultation aims to help clients to elicit as much information as possible about an event.
+This is especially when a police investigation and/or legal proceedings need to use this information.
+Because a sessions won’t inadvertently create memory distortions or inaccuracies.
+Perhaps more importantly, it can provide a good way for clients to process and move on from a traumatic event(s).

-The F.I.M.E.T that we use fully take into account the UK Home Office Guidelines as well as those issued by the Crown Prosecution Service.
-An audio recording of a forensic session is conducted from start to finish so that a complete record of the information recovered is secured.
+The FIMET that we use fully take into account the UK Home Office Guidelines.
+Also those issued by the Crown Prosecution Service.
+I will make an audio recording from start to finish of a forensic session.
+As a result, we secure a complete record of the information recovered.

 1066 Therapy helping the people of East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Brighton, Crowborough, Tunbridge Wells, Tonbridge, Ashford, Kent.